adafruit/cookiecutter-adafruit-circuitpython/README.rst

 <library>.py & /examples/<library>_simpletest.py File Generation
 ------------------------------------------------------------------

-Cookiecutter was developed for use in *nix\OSX enviornments.
+Cookiecutter was developed for use in \*\nix/OSX enviornments.
 When implementing prompt based configuration for things like filenames, special characters were used for programatic detection and formatting.

 .. code-block::
-   :caption: <library>.py filename in cookiecutter template
-   :dedent: 4

     {% if cookiecutter.library_prefix %}{{ cookiecutter.library_prefix | lower }}_{% endif %}{{ cookiecutter.library_name | lower }}.py